hluk/CopyQ/docs/scripting-api.rst

        copyq copy application/x-copyq-hidden 1 plain/text "This is secret"

-.. js:data:: mimeShortcut (application/x-copyq-shortcut)
+.. js:data:: mimeShortcut

    Application or global shortcut which activated the command.
+Value: 'application/x-copyq-shortcut'.

    ::